-• paulgb 10 months ago
+• paulgb a year ago

 Simon Wilson’s (simonw on here) blog is good, lots of good notes from someone who actively plays with a lot of LLMs.